KermanX/tree-shaker/README.md

 ## Comparison

-- **Rollup**: Rollup is a great but somehow I can't understand its codebase.
+- **Rollup**: Rollup is great but somehow I couldn't understand its codebase.
 I hope this project can be more readable and maintainable.
 Currently, for the same code, this project can produce code roughly 2% smaller than Rollup (both after minification via `uglify-js`) for a Vue starter app.
 - **Closure Compiler**: Closure Compiler can be considered as a tree shaker + minifier, while this project is only a tree shaker (for the minifier, we have `oxc_minifier`).
 Theoretically, we can shake more than Closure Compiler, but we cannot compare them directly because we don't have a equivalent minifier.
 Also, it's written in Java, which is hard to be integrated into the JS ecosystem.
 - **swc**: swc can also be considered as a tree shaker + minifier.
 TBH, currently swc is much faster than this project and more complete.
 But it's rule-based, which is a different approach from this project.
 It's also not compatible with the Oxc project, thus a new tree shaker is needed.